Openu22916/CalculatorJasmine/README.md

 ### The work on this project will be divided into 4 sections:
 1. Backlog Creation and Grooming :heavy_check_mark:
 2. Investigation & Demo Project :heavy_check_mark:
-3. Investigation of Software Engineering methods and functionalities used in the JASMINE TDDs project, including:
+3. Investigation of Software Engineering methods and functionalities used in the JASMINE TDDs project :heavy_check_mark:
+ including:
     * Version Control System - the Entire JASMINE Project is saved and handled using GitHub.
     * TDDs - The project's main purpose is to give TDD abilities to JS Developers - even if it wasnt constructed with TDDs it is worh mentioning that this is the main SE practice this project is talking about.
     * Reuse - This project reuses multiple existing technologies from the web and JS word, some of them are AJAX, NodeJS and Pythons Egg, Ruby Gems and